No, "minecraftkidgamer69" is not a good password.

 FYI, this goes for any browser saving your passwords.
 That includes any Chrome-based or Firefox-based browsers.
 I don't care, anything with Sync means you are uploading your personal passwords somewhere.

 Now you might think okay, since the Browser option sends my password to Google or Mozilla.
 I should instead go for a Password Manager application.
 Half right, but first of all.
 I'll show you the stuff you should avoid.

 Dashlane says that your master password isn't sent through the internet while saying your master password isn't saved on your device.
 Now that's fishy because if it's not saved in your device then where the hell is it stored?
 Their servers?.
 Also Dashlane is closed-source meaning no one can see their code meaning you really don't know what the fuck they're doin.
 I think your passwords are stored locally or else the service wouldn't work online.
 But it's constantly synced with their servers.

-Any password manager that is not open source, not encrypted, demands an internet connection and isn't saved locally means it's probably being sent to their datacenters and you'd get assfucked when they suffer a data breach.
-We are all humans after all, and humans make mistakes.
-Since we make mistakes and Computers listen to all the shit we say, they'll fuck up too.
+Any password manager that is not open source, not encrypted, demands an internet connection and isn't saved locally means it's probably being sent to their datacenters and you'd have a security risk when they suffer a data breach.
 So don't trust these services.

 So what can I do now, nothing's safe?

 No?
 You have two options.
 There's a safe option and the safest option.

 There's a password manager called KeePass, and there are plenty of different versions.
 The most important thing is that it doesn't need an internet connection, it's encrypted and works in Android, Windows, MacOS and Linux.
 (Sorry iPhone fanboys)